intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/multi_gpus_selection.md

          ONEAPI_DEVICE_SELECTOR=level_zero:1 python generate.py

       ``ONEAPI_DEVICE_SELECTOR=level_zero:1`` in upon command only affect in current python program.
-Also, you can export the environment, then run your python:
+Also, you can export the environment variable, then run your python:

       .. code-block:: bash